MuertoGB/MacEfiToolkit/MANUAL.md

 Navigates to the Fsys Store directory within the working directory.
 This is the default location where Fsys Stores are exported.

 **'ME Region Directory':**\
 Navigates to the ME Region directory within the working directory.
-This is the default path where ME Regions are exported.
+This is the default path where ME regions are exported.

 **'View Application Log':**\
 Opens the application log, if available, which contains details of any handled errors or relevant issues encountered during runtime.